-The BEST Almond Flour Paleo Banana Bread with chocolate chips – SO freaking good and simple.
+The BEST Almond Flour Paleo Banana Bread with chocolate chips – SO good and simple to make.
 Naturally sweetened with just bananas!
 Reader favorite recipe.

 Ever since I made my Paleo Lemon Blueberry Bread (quickly becoming a new reader favorite!)
 I had to make another grain-free loaf for you guys…

 Okay and maybe for myself, too.

 This recipe is loved by many and for good reason.

 It’s quick, easy, happens to be gluten free and dairy free, and seriously delicious!

 The BEST Paleo Banana Bread using Almond Flour

 There is just something about the texture of almond flour quick bread that I cannot get over.

 It’s basically like cake, but dare I say… better?

 This recipe is moist, easy to make and so simple from start to finish!